DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - None
   - this disables Top Ride from being a part of your world.
 No locations for Top Ride will exist to be checked.

 You can mix and match goals between all game modes.
-If there is a goal for multiple game modes, you can only complete your game by completing both goals.
+If there is a goal for multiple game modes, you can only complete your game by completing all goals.

-You can mix and match goals between City Trial and Air Ride.
-If there is a goal for both City Trial and Air ride, you can only complete your game by completing both goals.

 ## What does randomization do to this game?
 Which locations get shuffled?